DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 153: "Stop punching the microphone!! ![devicatAngy](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_3ea48b15515045e4813ab385fb6d022d/default/light/1.0 "devicatAngy") ." -DeviCat (02-Jul-25)
 * 154: "I'm not "chronically online".
 I have outages." -Rosuav: (09-Jul-25)
 * 155: "more unnecessary censorship plushies" -EuphoniumHero6: (11-Jul-25)
+* 156: "Mega Candi is our reason for existing.
+We must appease giant fluffy shapeshifting alien cat." -ZackAtk77: (16-Jul-25)

 There may be quotes newer than these that have yet to be collected.